Frequently Asked Questions

 Program & Membership Questions

-Can I use Time4Learning as a homeschool program?Time4Learning gives members access to an entire years worth of materials, so families can begin at any point in the year and use the program however they see fit.
+Can I use Time4Learning as a homeschool program?Yes, you can!
 The majority of our users are homeschoolers.
-Some choose to use Time4Learning as their core curriculum, while others use it as a supplement or part of an eclectic approach.
-Although the majority of our curriculum correlates to state standards, we are not a school or a course.
-Parents act as the teacher of record, so it’s important that you refer to your particular states' requirements to determine if there are any gaps you need to fill in.
-If you are new to homeschooling, we recommend reading our free “Welcome to Homeschooling Guide".
+Some choose to use Time4Learning as their primary curriculum; others use it as a supplement.
+Parents act as the teacher of record, so it’s important to refer to your particular state’s requirements to determine what is mandatory to be in good standing.
+If you are new to homeschooling, we recommend reading our free “Welcome to Homeschooling Guide.”

-Can I enroll my school / classroom for Time4Learning?Time4Learning does not provide its K-12 program to schools.
+Can I enroll my school / classroom for Time4Learning?Time4Learning does not provide its K-12 curriculum to schools.
 Time4Learning is intended to be used in the home as a homeschool curriculum, afterschool alternative to tutoring, and for summer study.
-If you are looking for an online curriculum for classroom use, please contact Edgenuity directly for information.
+If you are looking for an online curriculum for classroom use, please contact Edgenuity for information.

-- The lessons build on existing reading, writing and math skills.
+- The lessons build on existing reading, writing, and math skills.

 - The levels for language arts and math programs are independently set for each child, helping those who perform or progress at different levels.